Roxxers/roxbot/docs/commands.md

 ### ;help

 Displays all commands you can execute in that channel.
-If a command is specifed, it will show the help for that command.
+If a command is specified, it will show the help for that command.

 Command Structure: